 Note: Securing a perfect or near-perfect score is not impossible in the GRE.

-We have come across many students who ask us this question: how much time does it take to clear the GRE with a perfect score or get at least a good score?
+We have encountered many students who ask us this question: How much time does it take to clear the GRE with a perfect score or get at least a good score?
 Is it really hard to improve your GRE score?

-A good score is a relative term; for one student, 315 is a good score, and for another student, a good score is 330; it all depends on your academic profile and which university you are targeting.
+A good score is a relative term; for one student, 315 is a good score, and for another, 330 is a good score.
+It all depends on your academic profile and which university you are targeting.

 If you are applying to the U.S.A. or Canadian Schools or Europe directly (without any involvement of Fulbright or other organization funding), then you should keep the following GRE scores in mind:

-There is no standard preparation time that applies to everyone to score 330; every student has different educational backgrounds, reading habits, analytics & problem-solving skills, so time will vary from student to student.
+There is no standard preparation time for scoring 330; every student has different educational backgrounds, reading habits, analytics, and problem-solving skills, so time will vary from student to student.

 You have to prepare for the GRE the right way to beat the GRE: